b3rnoulli/particles-collision-model/README.md

 # particles collision simulation

-Simple particles collision in box simulation
+Simple particles collision in limited box.

-Focused on particles velocity to show maxwell distribution creation.
+Simulation is focused on particles velocity distribution, more specifically on maxwell distibution creation.